This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Sensorineural hearing loss is caused by damage to parts of the inner ear.
 There is usually no cure for sensorineural hearing loss.

 - Mixed hearing loss includes both conductive and sensorineural hearing loss.

 What causes hearing loss?

-- Medicines that damage the ears
+- Medicines that damage your ears such as aspirin, certain antibiotics, and diuretics

 What are the signs and symptoms that you may have hearing loss?